blabla1337/skf-flask/skf/markdown/knowledge_base/128-knowledge_base--Character_encoding--.md

 Make sure this information is provided by your application for the server in order to prevent it from guessing the wrong encoding standard, leaving room for injection.

+## Note:

+These three ways of providing the character encoding of a document are not equivalent.